-Lab Sections Virtual Lab Participation: Regardless of your Section enrollment (BO1, BO2), please use the respective Zoom links for Tuesday or Thursday to join the virtual Labs.
-Neya will lead Tuesday labs and Julia will lead Thursday labs.
+Lab Sections Virtual Lab Participation: Based on your section enrollment (CO1, CO2, etc.), please use the respective Zoom links for Tuesday or Thursday to join the virtual labs.
 IAs and the instructor will be available to answer questions during virtual lab sessions.